Leonardus

 The Dockerfiles to build the images are located in ./Docker.

-The makefile target dockerize builds a Docker image with a Leonardus
+The makefile target dockerize builds Docker images with a Leonardus

-installation and pushes it to the Docker hub.
+installation and pushes them to the Docker hub.

 Build Custom CI/CD Images